mkromkamp/rescheduler-lite/README.md

 Rescheduler-lite consists of a single binary that can be deployed virtually everywhere.
 The only constraint is the availability of some form of persistent storage.

 Alongside rescheduler-lite it is needed to deploy a messaging technology.
 Currently RabbitMQ, Azure Service Bus, and AWS SNS are supported.
-These messaging techonologies are needed to pass messages from rescheduler-lite to consumers.
+These messaging technologies are needed to pass messages from rescheduler-lite to consumers.

 ## Binary